 Phone: (612) 625-2013

 I'm an assistant professor in the Department of Computer Science and Engineering at the University of Minnesota, Twin Cities.
-My research focuses on numerical methods and mathematical models for physics-based animation, though I'm also interested in applications to design, robotics, and scientific computing.
+My research interests lie in numerical methods for computer graphics and animation, particularly focusing on efficient numerical optimization techniques for large-scale problems in physics-based animation and computational displays.

-Previously, I received a B.Tech. from the Indian Institute of Technology Delhi and an M.S. and a Ph.D. from the University of North Carolina at Chapel Hill advised by Ming C. Lin, and did a postdoc at the University of California, Berkeley working with James F. O'Brien.
+Previously, I received a B.Tech. from the Indian Institute of Technology Delhi and an M.S. and a Ph.D. from the University of North Carolina at Chapel Hill advised by Prof. Ming Lin.
+I was a postdoc at the University of California, Berkeley working with Prof. James O'Brien.

 My office hours in Fall 2017 are Tuesdays and Wednesdays, 4–5pm.

 Fall 2016: CSCI 8980: Physics-Based Animation

 Fall 2015: CSCI 5980/8980: Physics-Based Animation

 Fall 2013 (at Berkeley): I gave two guest lectures on fluid simulation in CS 184: Foundations of Computer Graphics.
 Here are the slides: (1) Introduction and particle-based fluids, (2) grid-based fluids.
 They're okay.